projf/projf-explore/demos/life-on-screen/README.md

-# Life on Screen Demo
+# Life on Screen

-This SystemVerilog demo uses an (old) framebuffer to render Conway's Game of Life.
+This SystemVerilog demo effect uses an (old) framebuffer to render Conway's Game of Life.

-This demo has an associated Project F blog post: [Life on Screen](https://projectf.io/posts/life-on-screen/).
+This design has an associated Project F blog post: [Life on Screen](https://projectf.io/posts/life-on-screen/).
 New to FPGA graphics design?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/life-on-screen.png?raw=true "")